Japan's justice minister resigns after death penalty quip | Politics

 - Japan

-Japan's justice minister resigned on Friday, becoming the second minister to leave the cabinet over a scandal in less than a month, as Prime Minister Fumio Kishida struggles to stem his sliding approval rating.
+Japan's justice minister stepped down on Friday, becoming the second minister to leave Prime Minister Fumio Kishida's cabinet over a scandal in less than a month and forcing a last-minute delay for the embattled premier's Asia tour.
 Kishida's support has slumped to the 30% level in many recent polls, close to a danger zone that would make it hard for him to promote his agenda.

-The justice minister, Yasuhiro Hanashi, has come under widespread criticism over comments reported in the media in which he made light of his duties, specifically signing off on executions, which he referred to as "tedious".
-"I tendered my resignation to the prime minister," Hanashi told reporters, referring to his comments about the death penalty.
+The justice minister, Yasuhiro Hanashi, had come under widespread criticism over comments reported in the media in which he made light of his duties, specifically signing off on executions, which he referred to as "tedious".
+"I made citizens and ministry staff uncomfortable," Hanashi told reporters after tendering his resignation to Kishida, referring to his comments about the death penalty.

 Hanashi apologised on Thursday for the comments and told parliament that he "took them back".
-Hanashi is likely to be replaced by Ken Saito, a former agriculture minister, media said.
+"I feel great responsibility" for having appointed Hanashi to the post, Kishida later told reporters after accepting Hanashi's resignation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)